- Dr Lisa McCormick

 (and by appointment - email to arrange a time)

 My work in cultural sociology can be divided into two themes.
-The first, music and civility, includes my research on international classical music competitions, symphonic diplomacy, and the musical public in China.
+The first, music and civility, includes my research on international classical music competitions and symphonic diplomacy.
 The second, music and death, includes my research on the dead composer cult in classical music, the expanding range of music played at contemporary funerals, and the role of sound technologies in the transformation of mourning.
 What unites these two strands is my interest in meaning and performance.

 - 2008 - 2015 Assistant Professor, Haverford College, USA (tenured and promoted to Associate Professor in 2015)